-Note that we find it convenient in this article to refer to a decoupled system of partial integro-differential equations or obstacle problems as a cascade of PDEs, and particularly so (but not only, cf. above), when this system consists of equations defined over successive time intervals $[T{l-1}, T_l]$, so that the solution of the equation which is posed over the next (in 'backward time') time interval is used as a terminal condition for the equation over the previous time interval.

-3.5 Discussion of Various Hedging Schemes

-In view of Proposition 3.3, the first line of (15) takes the following form (cf. (18)):
+In this article we refer to a decoupled system of partial integro-differential equations or obstacle problems, as to a cascade of PDEs.
+In particular (but not only, cf. above), this terminology will be used for systems consisting of equations defined over successive time intervals $[T{l-1}, T_l]$, in which the solution of the equation which is posed over the next time interval is used as a terminal condition for the equation over the previous time interval.
+3.5 Discussion of Various Hedging Schemes In view of Proposition 3.3, the first line of (15) takes the following form (cf. (18)):